-Article 87 of the IPL establishes who may use and therefore own a trade mark registration, stating: "industrialists, merchants, or service providers may use trade marks in industry, in commerce or in the services they render".
+Article 87 of the IPL establishes who may use and therefore own a trade mark registration, stating: "any person, individuals or companies may use trade marks in industry, in commerce or in the services they render".
 Nevertheless, the right to their exclusive use is obtained through their registration with the IMPI.
 In Mexican practice, any kind of person or entity is entitled to apply for a trade mark registration before the IMPI.